luongtungneli/FundPop-Package/README.md

-# Add your FundPop Campaign to your Hydrogen storefront
+# Add your Fundpop Campaign to your Hydrogen storefront

 ### Step1: Install package